rt/dotfiles/README.md

 As such, it's becoming more of a convenience place to help with productivity.
 More heavy lifting stuff is done in the remira repo.

+- bash_profile: individual topics to put in env
+- bin: tranferred to home direrectory
+- bin-tests: tests for bin
+- config: config files for build
+- dockerfiles: Dockerfiles for whatevers
 - dotfiles: vim, tmux, scripts, etc.
 - environment setup: mac, cloud instance, raspberrypi ...
 - quick-reference: preview from vim/terminal things I quickly forget